howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 }
 ```

-> **WARNING**: There's currently a [bug](https://github.com/graphcool/prisma/issues/1734) in the Prisma subscription API where the `where` filter is broken.
-So, a subscription using it is not going to fire.

 This subscription fires everytime an existing `Link` is updated and the server would send along the (potentially updated) `url` and `description` values for the updated `Link`.

 Let's also quickly consider the `LinkSubscriptionPayload` type from `src/generated/prisma.graphql`: